ljubisa-milivojevic/clash-simulation-script/README.md

 - c - input type for simulated circuit
 - r - output type for simulated circuit
 - w - the type of the simulation log
+- s - the type of monad state
 - v - the type of return value of subscript

 ### A script